Healthy Snacks You Can Buy—The Sweet, Sweet Packaged Edition

 The label: Made with plant-based ingredients (70% of which are organic), 5 grams of sugar per serving and 100 calories per serving.

 What’s good: The crunch is perfect.
 I worried that it might taste like a stale cookie, but it’s more like a sweet cracker, which isn’t weird, surprisingly.
 I like that it comes in two pieces, so I pause in my snacking and it’s not a mindless treat.
 It’s also low in sugar, sodium (95 mg) and fat (3g).
-The ingredients list is straightforward, too: Sugar, oat flour, rolled oats, rice flours, sunflower oil, unsweetened chocolate, sea salt, cocoa butter, soy lecithin, baking soda and cinamon.
+The ingredients list is straightforward, too: Sugar, oat flour, rolled oats, rice flours, sunflower oil, unsweetened chocolate, sea salt, cocoa butter, soy lecithin, baking soda and cinnamon.

 What’s not-so good: I wish it had a bit more fibre – it has only 1 gram.